-The characteristics that make IoT so attractive to business users is also leading to a rather large headache for IT staffs.
-In the personal environment, smartphone applications or a commercial digital assistant (such as Siri or Alexa) manage the connections to individual IoT devices, unifies the interaction experience and aggregates the data from all of a user’s IoT devices.
+The characteristics that make IoT so attractive to business users is also leading to a rather large headache for IT staff.
+In the personal environment, smartphone applications or a commercial digital assistant (such as Siri or Alexa) manage the connections to individual IoT devices, unify the interaction experience and aggregate the data from all of a user’s IoT devices.

-In the business context, where there can be thousands (or more) IoT devices deployed and operating across the IT ecosystem, managing connectivity and integration in a consistent manner can be challenging.
-One of the biggest areas of concern for IT staffs (and business users) is integrating the data from IoT devices into a company’s data ecosystem and prviding real time insights based on that data.
+In the business context, where there can be thousands (or more) IoT devices deployed and operating across the IT ecosystem, consistently managing connectivity and integration can be challenging.
+One of the biggest areas of concern for IT staff (and business users) is integrating the data from IoT devices into a company’s data ecosystem and providing real-time insights based on that data.

 Most companies have embarked on some sort of digital-transformation journey during the past few years – seeking to re-invent business processes to leverage modern technology at a deeper level.
 IoT has been critical to enabling digital transformation by providing a cost-effective set of solutions for monitoring end-to-end business and operations processes and controlling physical infrastructure.

 Applications for IoT have included such diverse scenarios as monitoring manufacturing quality, optimizing power consumption in company facilities and tracking the flow of customers through retail stores.
 As more companies move towards digital business processes, IoT will be even more crucial to enabling centralized monitoring and control, and with real-time process optimization.